emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 ---
 layout: post
-title: 15 Tools I swear by as a freelance writing consultant
+title: 15 tools I swear by as a freelance writing consultant
 date: 2016-03-14
 categories: []
 tags: []